rogaha/devops/README.md

 ```

 ## Contributions

 We :heart: contributions.

 Have you had a good experience with `devops` ?
 Why not share some love and contribute code?

+Thank you to all those that have contributed to this project and are using it in their projects.
+You can find a
+CONTRIBUTORS file where we keep a list of contributors to the project.
+If you contribute a PR please consider adding
+your name there.

 ## Join us on Gopher Slack